acbg/mycv/index.md

 <!-- `11/2017 – 03/2022` -->
 __Postdoctoral Researcher__, [Aalto University](https://www.aalto.fi), Espoo, Finland

+- Designed, fabricated and characterised several types of optoelectronic devices.
+- Created simulation models for LEDs and PV cells, enhancing the understanding of devices performance and the electroluminescent cooling effect of LEDs.
 - Developed Python-based tools for statistical analysis of complex datasets containing several characteristics of hundreds of devices per wafer.
-- Created simulation models for LEDs and PV cells, enhancing understanding of performance and electroluminescent cooling.
-- Designed, fabricated and characterised several types of optoelectronic devices.
 - Maintained and operated advanced fabrication and characterization systems.
-- Supervised and trained junior researchers on experimental and analytical tools.
+- Supervised and trained junior researchers (Masters and PhD. students) on experimental and analytical tools.

 `2017`
 <!-- `05/2017 – 10/2017` -->